massarin/zookeys/README.md

 - `doneMatch` — the submit button's text.
 Plain `Done` is preferred over `Done & Talk` so you aren't dropped into the Talk board.
 - `exclude` — text of buttons that must never be treated as answers.

+## Releasing a change

+Automatic updates only fire when the version number goes up.
+After editing the script, **bump `@version` in the header** before pushing — otherwise installed copies will never notice.
+Managers check roughly daily, so allow a day for it to propagate, or tell people to hit *Check for updates* in the extension dashboard.

 ## Troubleshooting